CITY MUNICIPAL ELECTIONS

-The Regular Municipal Election will be held on Tuesday, September 12, 2017.
+The Regular Municipal Election will be held on Tuesday, November 7, 2023.
 All Council seats are at-large positions.
-There are 4 seats up for election.
-The 4 candidates receiving the most votes will be elected for four year terms ending in September 2019.
+There are three seats up for election.
+All three of these seats are four-year terms (term ending in November 2027).

-The Mayor and Mayor Pro Tem will be appointed by the Council at the organizational meeting on Monday, September 18, 2017, at 8 p.m.
+The Mayor and Mayor Pro Tem will be appointed by the Council at the Organizational Meeting.

 To vote in City of Rifle elections, you must be a citizen of the United States, be at least 18 years of age on or before the election, have resided in the city limits of Rifle at least 22 days before the election, and have registered to vote.
 Visit the Colorado Secretary of State's website to register to vote or to verify that your voter registration is accurate.